RockstarLang/rockstar/spec.md

 Shout the total
 ```

-**Proper variables** are proper nouns - any word that isn't a reserved keyword and starts with an uppercase letter.
-Proper variable names can contain spaces as long as each space is followed by an uppercase letter.
+**Proper variables** are multi-word proper nouns - words that aren't language keywords, each starting with an uppercase letter, separated by spaces.
+(Single-word variables are always simple variables.)
 Whilst some developers may use this feature to create variables with names like `Customer ID`, `Tax Rate` or `Distance In KM`, we recommend you favour idiomatic variable names such as `Doctor Feelgood`, `Mister Crowley`,  `Tom Sawyer`, and `Billie Jean`.

 (Although not strictly idiomatic, `Eleanor Rigby`, `Peggy Sue`, `Black Betty`, and `Johnny B Goode` would also all be valid variable names in Rockstar.)